 How to modify the ‘hosts’ file using Notepad

-To modify the hosts file, you need to add two entries, including the IP address of the remote host or application to a the friendly address you want to use.
+Use these steps to modify the hosts file, you need to add two entries, including the IP address of the remote host or application to a the friendly address you want to use:

 Search for Notepad, right-click the result, and select Run as administrator.